Sharp Bounds on Random Walk Eigenvalues via Spectral Embedding: Open Questions

 \subsubsection{Acknowledgements.}

 We are grateful to Yuval Peres for several useful discussions.
 We also thank Laurent Saloff-Coste and Prasad Tetali for helpful comments on earlier versions of this document.
 In addition, prior unpublished work of Lyons with Fedja Nazarov obtained via different methods an upper bound of $2.84/t^{1/4}$ for \autoref{thm:universalavg} and $10/r^{1/4}$ for \autoref{cor:counting}.
+We thank two referees for catching numerous small errors.